“What would you ask your pediatrician if you could sit and have an extended chat with them?”

 We asked, you answered, and now we are getting answers for you!
 After we posted the question above on social media, we took your questions and had a Q&A session with Dr. Janelle Lee and Dr. Maria Martinez-Ramos, both pediatricians from Lakeland Regional Health.

 Dr. Lee has been practicing as a pediatrician since 2009.
-Both pediatricians serve patients in Lakeland at the Grasslands campus on Harden Blvd., and in Winter Haven at the Lakeland Regional Health offices on E. Central Avenue.
+She serves patients in Lakeland at the Grasslands campus on Harden Blvd., and in Winter Haven at the Lakeland Regional Health offices on E. Central Avenue.

 Lakeland Mom is proud to partner with Lakeland Regional Health as they serve families in our community.